5 Ways 3D Scanning and Printing are Changing Arts Education

 Implement 3D Printing and Scanning into Your Arts Classroom

-3D technology is an enriching teaching tool that promotes imagination, creation, engagement and enables students to leverage their creativity and innovation within the world of design.
+3D technology is an enriching teaching tool that promotes imagination, creation, and engagement.
+It also enables students to leverage their creativity and innovation within the world of design.

 - 3D Printing.com, What is 3D Printing?